matrixorigin/matrixone-operator/docs/rfc/2022-07-05-mo-cluster.md

 ## Future Work

-1. Security: mTLS, encryption at rest and cluster authorization (e.g. authorize the cluster to access an S3 bucket) is not considered in this design and will be discussed separately;
+1. Security: mTLS, encryption at rest and cluster authorization (e.g. authorize the cluster to access general cloud resources) is not considered in this design and will be discussed separately;
 2. Operator dryrun: automated operation can be risky in some cases like [Operator Upgrade](#operator-upgrade), it would be helpful if we can dryrun an operation before real apply it and have an human operator preview the execution plan;